Best Thriller Movies Of 2016 On Netflix That You Probably Haven’t Seen

 Shelley

 This unsettling Danish thriller is made in the same vein as Rosemary’s Baby (the poster is a direct tribute to that film), yet it stands on its own as an original piece of cinema.
-It was one of the highlights of the 66th Berlin International Film Festival, and it was a smash-hit among critics and audiences alike.
+It was one of the highlights of the 66th Berlin International Film Festival, and it was a smash hit among critics and audiences alike.
 IMDB describes the plot for one of the best movies on Netflix.

 “Louise and Kasper want to become parents but Louise is unable to have children.
 She seals a pact with her Romanian maid, Elena, to bear Louise’s child, but things don’t turn out as they planned.”